microsoft/pxt/docs/extensions/getting-started.md

-# Building your own package
+# Building your own extension

 This guide describes a simple setup that requires nothing, but a web browser.
 We have another guide, if you want to